ntparker3/Resp_params/README.md

 as virtual care, urgent care, or hospitalization, is important for the effectiveness of prediction models and public health planning strategies.
 Yet, most of the distributions for such transitions for respiratory diseases remain unknown.
-Using Kaiser Permanente electric health records, we parameterized time-to-event transition distributions for COVID-19, Influenza, and RSV.
+Using Kaiser Permanente electronic health records, we parameterized time-to-event transition distributions for COVID-19, Influenza, and RSV.
 This will allow for better informed prediction models, as well as enable us to answer questions about how